Alhambra Decree: Dispersal

 A majority of Sephardim migrated to Portugal, where they gained only a few years of respite from persecution.
 About 600 Jewish families were allowed to stay in Portugal following an exorbitant bribe until the Portuguese king entered negotiations to marry the daughter of Ferdinand and Isabella.
 Caught between his desire for an alliance with Spain and his economic reliance on the Jews, Manuel I declared the Jewish community in Portugal (perhaps then some 10% of that country's population) Christians by royal decree unless they left the country.
 In return, he promised the Inquisition would not come to Portugal for 40 years.
 He then seized the Jews who tried to leave and had them forcibly baptized, after separating them from their children.
 It was years before the Jews who fled to Portugal were allowed to emigrate.
-When the ban was lifted, many of them fled to the Low Countries, or the Netherlands.
+When the ban was lifted, many of them fled to the Low Countries, the Netherlands or Italy.
+Some 9,000 Jews had already made their way to Italy in 1492, where they went especially to the kingdom of Naples, the duchy of Ferrara and the Papal States.
+Pope Alexander VI allowed the refugees to settle in Rome against the protest of the local Jewish community and the exhortations of king Ferdinand to also expel the Jews from the Papal states.

 Throughout history, scholars have given widely differing numbers of Jews expelled from Spain.
 However, the figure is likely to be below the 100,000 Jews who had not yet converted to Christianity by 1492, possibly as low as 40,000.
 Such figures exclude the significant number of Jews who returned to Spain due to the hostile reception they received in their countries of refuge, notably Fes (Morocco).
 The situation of returnees was legalized with the Ordinance of 10 November 1492 which established that civil and church authorities should be witnesses to baptism and, in the case that they were baptized before arrival, proof and witnesses of baptism were required.
 Furthermore, all property could be recovered by returnees at the same price at which it was sold.
 Similarly the Provision of the Royal Council of 24 October 1493 set harsh sanctions for those who slandered these New Christians with insulting terms such as tornadizos.:115 After all, the Catholic monarchs were concerned with the souls of their subjects, and Catholic doctrine held that the persecution of converts would remove an important incentive for conversion.
 Returnees are documented as late as 1499.